 What happens if I don’t seek treatment for a venous ulcer?

-If you do not seek treatment for venous leg ulcers, it will get worse.
+If you do not seek treatment for venous leg ulcers, they will get worse.
 The ulcer may grow larger and deeper.
-Infection risk is also a major concern.
-It can spread to surrounding skin and even into your bloodstream.
-Moreover, the ulcer may continue to expand deeper into the skin, which will increase pain.
+Infection risk is also a significant concern.

 Leaving venous ulcers untreated can also lead to extreme pain and limb amputation.
 Early diagnosis and treatment are important to prevent progression.